 The L6472 provides motor supply UVLO protection.
 When the motor supply voltage falls below the VSthOff threshold voltage, the STATUS register UVLO flag is forced low.
-When a GetStatus command is sent to the IC, and the undervoltage condition expires, the UVLO flag is released (see Section 9.1.19 on page 52 and 9.2.20 on page 63).
+When a GetStatus command is sent to the IC, and the undervoltage condition expires, the UVLO flag is released (see Section 9.1.19 and 9.2.20).
 The undervoltage condition expires when the motor supply voltage goes over the VSthOn threshold voltage.
 When the device is in the undervoltage condition, no motion command can be performed.
 The UVLO flag is forced low by logic reset (power-up included) even if no UVLO condition is present.